MareikeJaniak/ACE2/README.md

 Sequences were translated and aligned with MAFFT and manually inspected for variation at known key sites.

+Gene trees were built with the scripts "ACE2_gene_tree_MrBayes.sh" and "ACE2_gene_tree_RAxML.sh."

-Figures were made in R using the R markdown file in the directory ACE2_Rcode.
+Figures were made in RStudio using the R markdown file in the directory ACE2_Rcode.